Jiacha Hydropower Station: History

-Jiacha Hydropower Station was approved by the National Development and Reform Commission in 2015, its official construction started in December.
+Jiacha Hydropower Station was approved by the National Development and Reform Commission in 2015, and its official construction started in December.
 On 11 August 2020, its first unit was put into operation for electricity generation.

 The hydroelectric power plant is currently the largest power station in Tibet in terms of single-unit capacity, which is 120,000 kilowatts.

 The project is one of the three hydro dams on the Yarlung Tsangpo, which State Council of China announced in January 2013 as part of its New Energy Development Plan.